Bwc9876/git-from-scratch/index.typ

 == Commit Object Headers
 <commit-object-headers>

-Here’s what each header means in this commit object.
+Here’s what each header means in this commit object:

 - `tree`: The tree object this commit is marking
 - `parent` \(optional): The parent\(s) of this commit \(previous commit)